raptor-ml/docs/README.md

 # Website

+This website, is used to document the [Raptor](https://raptor.ml) project.

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+It is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation